Configuring Custom Watch Folder Permissions Policies in the GUI

 users to policies.
 These actions do not require that you specify a value for

-.
-To allow all permissions, use "PERM_*"
+"resources".
+To allow all permissions, use "PERM_*".

 The following actions create, delete, and view Watch and Watch Folder services.
 These